Language

 Compound Interest Calculator

 Calculate compound interest growth with regular monthly contributions.
-See visual charts and year-by-year breakdown of your investment.
+See summary cards, growth charts, and a year-by-year breakdown of your investment.

 The Compound Interest Formula

-The future value of an investment with compound interest and regular contributions is calculated using:
+The future value of an investment with compound interest and regular contributions is:

 1

-Set the lump sum you're starting with.
-Use the slider for quick adjustments or type the exact amount for precision.
+Set the lump sum you are starting with under Initial Investment.
+Drag the slider for a quick estimate or type the exact figure in the input field.

 2